Reviewing OTC Markets Group (OTCM) & The Competition

 |$638.76 million

-OTC Markets Group’s competitors have higher revenue and earnings than OTC Markets Group.
-OTC Markets Group is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.
+OTC Markets Group’s rivals have higher revenue and earnings than OTC Markets Group.
+OTC Markets Group is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

-0.1% of OTC Markets Group shares are held by institutional investors.
-Comparatively, 72.6% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are held by institutional investors.
-6.1% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are held by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

 Dividends